THE BELL & HOWELL 2709

 V-Type Bi-Pack Adaptor with two 400-foot Film Magazines

 1000' Film Magazine

-Approximately 1,225 cameras of all models of the 2709 were built, and very few exist in their original configuration.
-Whether original or modified, it's not known how many in total survive.
+Approximately 1,225 cameras of all models of the 2709 were manufactured, and very few exist as originally built.
+Whether original or modified, the total number of survivors is unknown.
 But the 2709 in any form is rather scarce, with the earliest models being extremely rare.
 Prices in the 1990's remained high, with the camera being both usable and collectible.
 Today, the 2709 is used more as a movie prop or in a very limited production capacity.
 Some 35mm motion pictures continue to be made, but with the film industry's transition to digital, the 2709 has become one of the last vestiges of Hollywood's "Golden Age".

 Bell & Howell letterhead 1915